 You can find more information about the École virtuelle au CSAP at https://evcsap.ednet.ns.ca or through your school counsellor.

 Nova Scotia Independent Online Learning

-Nova Scotia Independent Online Learning (NSIOL) is an online study program that allows students registered in a Nova Scotia public school to complete high school courses at their own pace, starting at any time in the school year.
+Nova Scotia Independent Online Learning (NSIOL) is an online study program that allows students enrolled in a Nova Scotia public school to complete some of their high school courses at their own pace, starting at any time in the school year.

 Students register for NSIOL courses through their school counselor on the school’s recommendation.

 You can find more information about the Nova Scotia Independent Online Learning program at https://ednet.ns.ca/distributedlearning/NSIOL or through your school counsellor.